ben2022lo/AnoDDPM/README.md

 ### Train

 To train a model, run `python3 diffusion_training.py ARG_NUM` where `ARG_NUM` is the number relating to the json arg file.
-These arguments are stored in ./test_args/ and the file args1.json was used.
+These arguments are stored in ./test_args/ and the file args1.json was used for satellite images.
 One can modify this file to personalize the training and outpus.

 ### Evaluate

 To evaluate a model, run `python3 detection.py ARG_NUM`, and ensure the script runs the correct sub function.
+It's not interesting for now, because a well-trained model's checkpoint is needed for detection.

 ## Example args: